digital-blueprint/webapppassword/README.md

 ### Prerequisites

-- Make sure your Nextcloud docker container is running in `./docker`
 - Copy your app certificate files to `./docker/nextcloud/certificates`
     - Take a look at [webapppassword.md](https://gitlab.tugraz.at/vpu-private/vpu-docs-private/-/blob/master/docs/projects/webapppassword.md)
       on how to get the files